anastamerr/QuantumFlow/explanation.md

-# QuantumForge: Quantum Circuit Designer
+# QuantumFlow: Quantum Circuit Designer

-This document provides a comprehensive explanation of how the QuantumForge project works, including its architecture, components, and the algorithms behind it.
+This document provides a comprehensive explanation of how the QuantumFlow project works, including its architecture, components, and the algorithms behind it.

 ## Project Overview

-QuantumForge is a visual quantum circuit design application that allows users to create, manipulate, and simulate quantum circuits through an intuitive drag-and-drop interface.
+QuantumFlow is a visual quantum circuit design application that allows users to create, manipulate, and simulate quantum circuits through an intuitive drag-and-drop interface.
 The application generates executable Qiskit or Cirq code from the visual representation, enabling users to bridge the gap between visual design and quantum programming.

 ## Architecture